ExpenseBot for the USA

 Does it use the current IRS standard mileage rate?

 Yes.
-ExpenseBot uses the current IRS standard mileage rate — 70 cents per mile (2025 rate).
+ExpenseBot uses the current IRS standard mileage rate — 72.5 cents per mile for 2026 (up from 70¢ in 2025).
 Rates are updated each tax year when the IRS publishes them.

 Can my CPA or accountant access the data?